 For an anniversary built around food rather than spectacle, the Four Seasons Marunouchi is the most considered Tokyo answer.
 Book a Premier Suite for the Tokyo Station view; brief the concierge for a SÉZANNE chef's-table dinner and a private breakfast in-suite served on a French dining trolley.
 The hotel's compact scale means the SÉZANNE team will know you by name by night two.
 The new MAISON MARUNOUCHI is a quietly perfect anniversary lunch the day after, with the late-morning Tokyo Station bustle filtered through a single tall window.

 For a solo traveller wanting central Tokyo without the volume of the Park Hyatt or Mandarin, the Four Seasons Marunouchi is a quietly perfect three-night retreat.
 The 57-room scale means the bartender remembers your drink by night two, the breakfast room is never crowded, and the spa is essentially private.
-Use the new MAISON MARUNOUCHI as the working-laptop bistro and SÉZANNE as the closing-night ritual.
+Use the new MAISON MARUNOUCHI as the daytime laptop bistro and SÉZANNE as the closing-night ritual.
 Pair with two or three nights at Hoshinoya Tokyo for the urban onsen counterpoint.

 Rates checked May 2026.
 Reopens spring 2026.